Close Menu

 Types of public IP addresses:

-There are two main types: dynamic and static.
+There are two main types of IP addresses: dynamic and static.

-1. Dynamic IP addresses change regularly.
-ISPs have a large number of IP addresses and assign them to customers as needed.
-Changing IPs saves ISPs money and helps protect your network from hackers, since it’s harder to target a device when its IP keeps changing.
+Dynamic IP addresses change regularly.
+Internet Service Providers (ISPs) keep a large pool of IP addresses and assign them to customers as needed.
+Frequently changing IPs not only saves ISPs money but also improves security.
+It becomes harder for hackers to target a device when its IP address keeps changing.

 Variations of IP Address: